githubscientist/fsdwdtb11/readme.md

 - It is similar to useState, but used to manage complex state.
 - It takes a reducer function and an initial state as arguments.
 - The reducer function is used to update the state.

+### useRef

+- useRef is a hook that allows you to create a reference to an element in the DOM.
+- useRef is a hook that allows you to create a mutable reference to a value.
+- It is used to access a value that is not part of the component's state.